✓ Updated May 2026

 Intercity Buses (KTEL)

 These are the backbone of mainland Greece travel, connecting virtually every town and village.
-They are reliable, relatively comfortable, and offer a fantastic way to see the countryside at a leisurely pace.
+They are reliable, comfortable, and offer a fantastic way to see the countryside at a relaxed pace.

 Ferries